 Getting the keeper’s children to school was also a chore according to Gordon Corbett, Willie’s grandson.
 “At Little River… the only inhabitants on [the island were] the keeper and his family.
 Going to school meant a boat ride every morning and afternoon when ‘papa’ would ferry them over to the mainland and back.
 A lunch would be packed for each child consisting of a piece of fish, a cold potato and maybe a molasses cookie or Johnny bread.
 Water was dipped out of the well bucket to wash it all down.
 Weather, of course, was a factor.
 There were days when it was too rough to row the children to school or days when it was too rough to pick them up.
 Arrangements for the latter situation were already taken care of when the children would stay with assigned families on shore.”

-Rough weather provided for some humor when Frederic Morong Sr. was keeper (1898-1910).
+Rough weather provided for some humor when Frederick Morong Sr. was keeper (1898 – 1913).
 Morong’s daughter, Myra, was being courted by a young man from Cutler, and when the weather turned bad, the family insisted he stay the night for his own safety.
 Later, they were concerned to discover him missing, but he soon reappeared carrying a bundle – He’d rowed back home to pick up his pajamas.

-Coast Guard Keeper Albert C. Vachon (at Little River 1972 to January 1973), had a far more pleasant experience.
+Coast Guard Keeper Albert C. Vachon had a far more pleasant experience at Little River.
 Upon being brought to the island by Robert (Bob) Marston, Albert was greeted on the station’s boardwalk by Bob’s beagle.
 “After I was shown my room… there was scratching at the door,” wrote Vachon.
 “Bob opened the door and in walked a raccoon that started playing with the beagle and eventually went to the kitchen to eat some of the dog food.
 I knew then that I was in a pretty special place.”

-The Fresnel lens was removed from the tower in 1975, and an automated light was mounted on a skeletal tower erected nearby.
-The Coast Guard’s plan to tear down the light and sell the island in 1981 was tabled following the intervention of a prominent local resident, but without a resident keeper the facilities steadily deteriorated.
+When the station was automated in 1975, the Fresnel lens was removed from the tower, and a modern light was mounted on a skeletal tower erected nearby.
+The Coast Guard’s plan to tear down the lighthouse and sell the island in 1981 was tabled following the intervention of a prominent local resident, but without a resident keeper the facilities steadily deteriorated.

 You can contact Friends of Little River Light to arrange your own stay at the light, and maybe you’ll decide that you want to stick around and volunteer, too!